Drum rudiment: Drag

 A drag is a double stroke played at twice the speed of the context in which it is placed.
 For example, if a sixteenth-note passage is being played then any drags in that passage would consist of thirty-second notes.
 Drags can also be notated as grace notes, in which case the spacing between the notes can be interpreted by the player.
 On timpani, drags are often played with alternating sticking (lrL or rlR).

-In Scottish pipe band snare drumming, a drag consists of a flam where the gracenote is played as a "deadstick" (staccato note).
+In Scottish pipe band snare drumming, a drag consists of a flam where the grace note is played as a "deadstick" (staccato note).

 Ruff

-Historically, the modern Drag was known as a Ruff (or Rough) if played closed and a Half Drag when played open.
+Historically, 2 grace notes preceding a beat were known as a Ruff (or Rough) llR if played closed and a Half Drag llR when played open.
 Ruff can also refer to a single stroked set of grace notes preceding a regular note.
-In American playing the 3 Stroke Ruff has 2 single stroked grace notes before the primary or full note and a 4 Stroke Ruff has 3 singles before the primary note.
+In American playing the 3 Stroke Ruff has 2 single stroked grace notes before the primary or full note rlR and a 4 Stroke Ruff has 3 singles before the primary note lrlR.
 Other rudimental systems have differing sticking methods and names for similar notation figures.
 Though still used and taught by drummers and drum teachers in practice, the 3 Stroke Ruff and 4 Stroke Ruff are not officially listed on the NARD or PAS rudiment sheets and the term Drag has eclipsed Ruff (or Rough) for the double stroked rudiments, in both open or closed execution, according to the current PAS standard terminology.